-RallyCross championship points will be awarded in Rally 4wd, Rally 2wd, Street Modified 4wd, Street Modified 2wd, Street Stock 4wd and Street Stock 2wd classes.
+Rallycross championship points will be awarded in Rally 4wd, Rally 2wd, Street Modified 4wd, Street Modified 2wd, Street Stock 4wd and Street Stock 2wd classes.
 The two Street Stock Classes are for cars that have limited performance modifications, and do not use rally tires.
 Street Stock 2wd will be for two-wheel drive cars.
 Street Stock 4wd will be for four-wheel drive cars.
 For Street Stock the exhaust system does not need to be stock behind the catalytic converter.
 Replacement air filter elements are allowed and computer chip upgrades are allowed.
 There is no price limit for any of the Street Stock Classes.
 Cars that have been modified beyond the limits detailed above and are running "street" tires will be placed in either Street Modified 4wd or Street Modified 2wd.
 Any tires with non-circumferential sipes wider than .22" will not be allowed in any of the Street Stock or Street Modified Classes.
 Any cars running tires that do not qualify for the "Street" classes will be placed in either Rally 4wd or Rally 2wd class.
-For CRS RallyCross Championship points, only one class will be allowed per event (to be declared before the event).
+For CRS Rallycross Championship points, competitors will only be allowed to accrue points in one class per event (to be declared by the competitor before the event).